DataUnion-app/authentication/docs/README.md

 }, 900000)
 ```

 There are four things we need to worry about: getting a `nonce`, getting a `signature`, getting `tokens`, and then `refreshing tokens` every 15 minutes so that the user doesn't get logged out.
+Note that if you are using a custom backend url, your refresh time may be different, but the default should be 15 minutes or 900000 milliseconds.

 1. Getting a nonce: